Divide-and-Conquer-Beta/dac-documentation/V6-Changelog.md

 ![](https://i.imgur.com/bgYdoLw.png)

+24th May 2025
+- (Reeveli) Rohan's family tree expanded to cover the second royal line
+- (Reeveli) All new family and dead general portraits for factions using northern_european culture
+- (Reeveli) Additions to Dúnedain and Northmen name pools

 23rd May 2025
 - (Reeveli) Expanded Erebor's family tree to cover Thorin's line
 - (Reeveli) Fixed all the wrong dates and names in same